srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

 ### Short-term Tasks

 1. **Enhanced Testing**:
+   - Add tests for the new command classes
    - Add more comprehensive tests for all components
    - Increase test coverage to at least 80%
    - Add integration tests for key workflows